MoldyMacaroniX/dashword.net/_src/posts/robtop-says-geometry-dash-2-2-platformer-mode-will-start-to-really-shine-in-2-3.md

 image: https://i.ytimg.com/vi/g4r6BTdU2M0/maxresdefault.jpg
 imageSource: https://game-solver.com/geometry-dash/testing-update-2-2-platformer-mode/
 ---
-Geometry Dash developer RobTop said the 2.2 platformer mode will "start to really shine" in updates 2.3 and 2.4.
+Geometry Dash developer RobTop Games said the 2.2 platformer mode will "start to really shine" in updates 2.3 and 2.4.
 However, he still plans to have it available in 2.2.

-Specifically, RobTop said this about the Geometry Dash 2.2 platformer mode:
+Specifically, RobTop said this about the [Geometry Dash 2.2 platformer mode](/posts/the-map-linear-gd/):

 >﻿ I think platformer mode will start to really shine in 2.3/2.4